bibig/tailbone/README.md

 # tailbone

-a modulable app of express, only do one thing: render error page for main app.
+a modular app of express, only do one thing: render error page for main app.

 ### install
   npm install tailbone